keval-sondigara/SOC-Analyst-Portfolio/Log Analysis/RDP Bruteforce/writeup.md

 ### 2).
 What is the username of the local account that is being targeted?
 (Format: Username)

-For this task i opened .EVTX file which contains only event in details tab we can see that attacker targeted administrator.
+For this task i opened .EVTX file which ontains event details.
+In the Details tab we can see that attacker targeted administrator.

 ![answer](Q2.png)